The Economy: 10. Inequality

 If you look at another, it might paint a very different picture entirely.

-One person might earn lots more money than you, but you might have a bigger pile of savings in the bank.
+One person might earn lots more money than you, and you might have a bigger pile of savings in the bank.

 What impact does inequality have on a society?